|

 Become a certified flagger by learning safety for both the public and fellow employees.
 Learn how to manage interference from vehicle/pedestrian traffic, learn proper use of traffic control devices and other flagger duties.
 Certification issued upon passing exam.

-- Students who successfully pass the course receive a certification valid for three years in Washington, Idaho, Oregon, and Montana.
+Students who successfully pass the course receive a certification valid for three years in Washington and an additional certification accepted nationally.

 |